 In the early months of 1587, several Dutch ports were bribed by the Spanish and persuaded to defect.
 This made Dutchies even less fond of Dudley than before— it seemed that he’d failed them.
 Later that year, discouraged, Dudley returned home to England.
 This was the last time that a mixed monarchy was attempted in the Netherlands.

 Amsterdam benefits from the Eighty Years’ War

-The positive aspect of the loss of the southern provinces was this: the majority of the protestants in this area fled north after they were reclaimed by the Spanish.
+The positive aspect of the loss of the southern provinces was this: the majority of the protestants in this area fled north after the Spanish reclaimed them.
 This meant that Amsterdam became full of commerce, as skilled workers lined its streets.
 Eventually, Amsterdam took over as the major port of Northern Europe— a role that Antwerp had filled before this.

 The Twelve Years’ Truce begins: a break in the Eighty Years’ War

 For a while, this all went well.
 The Dutch and Spanish avoided each other in international situations.
 But soon, as the truce came to an end in 1619, the government in The Hague decided to get involved in a conflict in Prague, choosing a different successor to the current king than who the Spanish wanted.
-The theory behind this was that having allies in Prague would put the Netherlands in a stronger position when the truce ended in two years’ time.
-However, the Dutchies’ chosen king and queen did not succeed in capturing the throne.
+The theory behind this was that having allies in Prague would put the Netherlands in a stronger position when the truce ended two years later.
+However, the Dutchies’ chosen king and queen failed in capturing the throne.

 Maurice and Petrus mostly accidentally restart the 80 years’ war